01 · Current release

 The DiscoX runs an open-source C++ firmware built on the SAP6 platform.
-New releases ship roughly monthly with bug fixes, calibration improvements, and the occasional new feature.
+Keep an eye on this page for bug fixes, calibration improvements and new features.

 ● Bootloader